bmx22c/Plugin_TwitchChatBotRenewed/README.md

 ## Special thanks
 Thanks to **PHLARX** for the [CP counter](https://openplanet.nl/files/79) (Prayge one day we'll be able to use other plugins functions)
-Thanks to **toolinfinite** for the help on the Trackmania API
+Thanks to **tooInfinite** for the help on the Trackmania API
 Thanks to **Miss** for the server informations (YOINKED it from the Discord script)

 ## Contributing
-Pull requests are welcome.
+Pull requests are welcome on [this repo](https://github.com/bmx22c/Plugin_TwitchChatBotRenewed).
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)